suranjanachary/ECP/README.md

 ## Features

-- Customer, Driver and Admin authentication & validation with session UUID.
+- Customer and Admin authentication & validation with session UUID.
 - Admin Features:
-  - Admin can register, log in, log out, update and delete accounts
+  - Admin can register, log in, log out and update account.
   - Admin have control over the entire application
-  - Admin can manage Cab, Driver, and Booking
-  - Admin can access the details of different customers, drivers and trip bookings
+  - Admin can add, view, update and delete Products, Categories.
   - Only logged-in Admin can access all features of Admin
 - Customer Features:
   - Customers can register themselves with the application, logging in and logout into the application
-  - Customers can book cabs for the desired location from a specific location and can cancel the booked trip
+  - Customers can view products according a specific category also in price sorted fashion(low to high/ high to low).
   - Customers can update, or delete their accounts
   - Only logged-in users can access all customer features
-- Driver Features:
-  - Drivers can register themselves with the application, log in and log out into the application
-  - Drivers can update the trip status
-  - Drivers can update and delete their accounts
-  - Only logged-in drivers can access all driver features

 ## Installation and Run